regenwatchdog/regenwatchdog.github.io/_posts/2021-06-01-june-news-roundup.md

 You can read more about the Aylesbury estate on our web page [here](https://www.estatewatch.london/estates/southwark/aylesbury/).

 ## Estate Watch zoom meeting
-The date of the next Zoom meeting is yet to be confirmed.
+The date of the next Zoom meeting is Thursday 29 July at 2pm.
 Please email info@londontenants.org to request attendance and further details.

 NB.
 Estate Watch meetings are exclusively for tenants and leaseholders of estates that are under threat of demolition, have managed to stave off demolition or whose estates are currently being demolished.